basecore/teams-background-manager/README.md

 ## Features

-### 🎬 Inline preview player
-Click the thumbnail of the **Current Video** inside the app to play or stop the animation directly in place.
+- 🎬 **Inline preview player:** Click the thumbnail of the Current Video inside the app to play or stop the animation directly in place.

-### ⚡ Auto optimization
-Large videos can be reduced automatically by lowering resolution and/or frame rate.
+- ⚡ **Auto optimization:** Large videos can be reduced automatically by lowering resolution and/or frame rate.
-If the optimized result would become larger than the original, the app aborts the save and keeps the original file.

-### 🛠 Built-in video editor
-The integrated editor includes:
-- **Crop / Zoom** — fills the frame and removes outer edges
-- **Zoom In** — extra zoom to remove hardcoded black bars
-- **Pad / Add Black Borders** — fits the entire video into 16:9 with borders
-- **Stretch** — stretches the image to match 16:9 exactly

-### 🛡 Reset and restore behavior
+- 🛠 **Built-in video editor:** Includes Crop/Zoom, Zoom In, Pad (Add Black Borders), and Stretch.
-The app supports resetting custom replacements so Teams can fall back to its original default/cached animation again.
+- 🛡 **Reset and restore:** Revert custom replacements so Teams falls back to its original default animation.

-### ⚠ File size warnings
-The interface highlights videos that may be too large for practical use:
+- ⚠ **File size warnings:** Visual indicators for videos that may be too large (>5MB / >10MB).
-- medium warning for larger files,
-- critical warning for very large files.

-### 🌍 Bilingual UI
-The interface supports:
-- German
-- English
+- 🌍 **Bilingual UI:** Fully supports English and German.

-### 🚀 Teams restart
-The app can stop and restart Teams so the new background file is picked up faster.
+- 🚀 **Teams restart:** Stop and restart Teams instantly to apply the new background.

 ---